-The Toy Division's revenue for the Current Year amounted to approximately HK\$456.1 million, representing an increase of 18.9% over that of the Previous Year of approximately HK\$383.7 million.
-Such increase in revenue was due to an increase in sales to some of the Toy Division's top 5 customers.
-Segment profit for this division increased to approximately HK\$4.0 million or by approximately HK\$3.7 million for the Current Year from approximately HK\$0.3 million for the Previous Year, representing an increase of 1,385.2%.
-Such increase in segment profit was mainly due to an increase in orders placed by certain major customers from markets located in North America and Western Europe.
+The Toy Division's revenue for the Reporting Year amounted to approximately HK\$415.7 million, representing a decrease of about 8.9% over that of the Previous Year of approximately HK\$456.1 million.
+Such drop in revenue was due to a decrease in sales to some of the Toy Division's top 5 customers.
+Segment result for this division swung from a segment profit of approximately HK\$4.0 million for the Previous Year to a segment loss of about HK\$14.7 million for the Reporting Year, which was mainly due to the decrease in revenues and gross margins of the Toy Division arising from rising production costs, including material costs, labour costs and utilities costs at the processing factory of the Toy Division.

-Revenue from North America increased by approximately HK\$51.6 million from HK\$236.2 million for the Previous Year to approximately HK\$287.8 million for the Current Year, while revenue from Western Europe increased by approximately HK\$25.2 million from HK\$86.9 million for the Previous Year to approximately HK\$112.1 million for the Current Year.
-Sales to customers in mainland China and Taiwan decreased by approximately HK\$6.7 million from HK\$18.3 million for the Previous Year to approximately HK\$11.6 million for the Current Year.
-The increase in sales to North American and Western European customers was mainly attributable to the rise in general demand for toy products of our customers during the COVID-19 pandemic as more families in these countries were restricted from travelling around and chose to spend more on online shopping for their children while staying home.
+Revenue from North America decreased by approximately HK\$39.3 million from HK\$287.8 million for the Previous Year to approximately HK\$248.5 million for the Reporting Year, while revenue from Western Europe decreased by approximately HK\$3.5 million from HK\$112.1 million for the Previous Year to approximately HK\$108.6 million for the Reporting Year.
+Sales to customers in mainland China and Taiwan decreased by approximately HK\$0.7 million from approximately HK\$11.6 million for the Previous Year to approximately HK\$10.9 million for the Reporting Year.
+The decrease in revenues from North America region and that of Western Europe was mainly affected by the significant disruption to the global supply chain as the aftermath of the Pandemic during the Reporting Year.
+The severe shortage in available container shipping capacity led to substantial delay in the shipment of our products to our end-customers in such region.
+For the decrease in revenue from mainland China and Taiwan during the Reporting Year was mainly attributable to the change in delivery destination as requested by customers in order to cope with their distribution plan varied from time to time in accordance with their respective marketing strategies.